nylla8444/Cloaxa/README.md

 1. Make sure the Tor service is running on your machine.
 2. Click the Cloaxa icon in your browser's toolbar.
 3. Use the toggle switch to enable or disable Tor routing.
+4.  **Reload Button:** If the extension encounters an error or becomes unresponsive, click the 'Reload' button in the popup to restart the extension to a clean state.
+5.  **New Identity Button:** When Tor is enabled, click the 'New Identity' button to request a new Tor circuit and change your exit IP address.

+## 📊 Understanding Status Indicators

+To help you understand the extension's current state, the popup displays several indicators:

+*   **Service Status:** This indicates whether the extension's background script (the core logic) is successfully communicating with the popup UI.
+If it shows 'Connected', the UI can send commands and receive updates.
+If 'Disconnected', there's an internal communication issue, and you might need to reload the extension.
+*   **Tor Status:** This indicates whether your browser's traffic is currently being routed through the Tor network and if the Tor proxy is reachable.
+'Connected' means your traffic is likely going through Tor.
+'Not Connected' means the proxy is not active or reachable.

 ## ⚠️ Limitations